Together-Alone-Ventures/ICP-Delete-Leaf/RESIDUAL_TRUST_STATEMENT.md

-**Sync note:** The residual trust table and mitigations in this document are kept in sync with `docs/sections/12-residual-trust.md`, which is the Integration Guide source for the same material.
-If you update one, update the other.
+**Sync note:** `docs/sections/12-residual-trust.md` is the source of truth for the residual trust table and mitigations.
+This document is the DPO/auditor-facing version of the same material.
+If `12-residual-trust.md` is updated, this document must be updated to match.

 # MKTd02 Residual Trust Statement